 One such professional-quality electric pottery wheel is the Dominity Professional Electric Pottery Wheel for Clay and Ceramics Art.
 This machine comes with 250-watt power & wheel diameter of 25 centimeters.
 The strong ABS-based body will stay intact for a long time without breaking down.

-• Look out for the Noise:
+Look out for the Noise:

 As you need a motor to operate the electric pottery wheel, there sure will be a certain amount of noise and disturbance.
-However, you can find newer models available in the market that is way less noisy as compared to their predecessors.
+However, you can find newer models available in the market that are way less noisy as compared to their predecessors.

 Electric Pottery Wheels: Understanding the Specifications

-When testing different types of electric wheels, there are basic specifications that you need to keep in your mind.
+When testing different types of electric wheels, there are basic specifications that you need to keep in mind.
 Whether you are just trying out or maybe buying the wheel in a single shopping spree, these basic specifications will help you grab the best product from the lot.

-• Wheel Head:
+Wheel Head:

 An electric wheel’s spinning upper part is known as a wheel head.
 This helps shape the clay into a form you like.
 One thing to look for when selecting the right electric wheel is to check the size of its wheel head.
 The ones that come with large diameters help shape heavier clay as compared to the smaller diameter ones.
 This will help you craft larger bowls, pots, or similar designs.